micrusa/AmazTimer/README.md

 This app is an interval/reps/workout timer for amazfit devices to do trainings with HR/kcal monitoring and TCX exports, default values are tabata training's but you can use any times and sets you want

 ## Bugs and suggestions
-This app is in continuous development and I don't have every device to test, so you may find bugs, if you find any please create an issue with logcat and I'll try to fix it as fast as I can.
+This app is in continuous development and I don't have every device to test, so you might find bugs, if you find any please create an issue with logcat and I'll try to fix it as fast as I can.
 Don't report bugs that are already reported.
 If you have any suggestions open an issue or answer the XDA thread

 ## Compatible devices